Registration Policies and Instructions for Visiting Students

-All courses must be taken for a letter grade (for grading policies, click here).
-However, students may select 1 course for a grade of Pass/D/Fail per semester.
+However, students enrolled in Columbia College programs may select 1 course for a grade of Pass/D/Fail per semester.
 For information about this policy and restrictions, click HERE.

-- The absolute last day to add a course to your schedule is the second Friday of the semester (change of program period).
-After the change of program period, students may drop a course in person until the sixth week of the semester (without penalty) by completing an add/drop form and submitting it to the Registrar’s Office in person.
+- Columbia College Programs: Students may drop a course until the sixth week of the semester by completing an add/drop form and submitting it to the Registrar’s Office in person.
 For specific deadlines, see the Columbia College Academic Calendar HERE.